-The following discussion and analysis provides information about the financial condition and results of operations of the Company for the years ended December 31, 2017, 2016 and 2015.
-All share and per share data have been restated to give effect to the 10% stock dividend issued on December 15, 2017.
+The following discussion and analysis provides information about the financial condition and results of operations of the Company for the years ended December 31, 2018, 2017 and 2016.
+All share and per share data have been restated to give effect to the 20% stock dividend that was paid on December 14, 2018.
 This discussion and analysis should be read in conjunction with the Company's consolidated financial statements and accompanying notes and other selected financial data presented elsewhere in this report.